 Developing a Coordinated Estate Plan with Our Firm

 A comprehensive estate plan is not usually a do-it-yourself project.
 Your estate plan must take into account not only basic documents like a will, but also the entirety of your financial assets and property.
 Our attorneys take the time to make sure that beneficiary designations on insurance, investment accounts, and retirement plans are coordinated with the overall estate plans.
 Considering how to handle jointly-owned property is another important step when crafting an estate plan.

-Leave all these little details to Henke, Williams & Boll’s estate planning team.
+Leave all these little details to Henke & Williams’s estate planning team.
 Our attorneys are here for you when you need a detailed planning that takes into account your specific property and assets.
 Getting an appropriate estate plan into place isn’t always simple.
 However, it’s also crucial to leave your family the right guidance through a properly-developed estate plan.
 That’s why you need our team as your estate planning guide.

 Call Our Houston Lawyers for Help with Your Texas Estate Plan